lorint/brick/v1.0/README.md

     ::Brick.path_prefix = 'admin'

 and it will affect all routes.
-For instance, instead of http://localhost:3000/hr/job_histories, you would navigate to http://localhost:3000/admin/hr/job_histories, and so forth for all routes.
+In this case, instead of http://localhost:3000/hr/job_histories, you would navigate to http://localhost:3000/admin/hr/job_histories, and so forth for all routes.
 This kind of prefix is very useful when you drop **The Brick** into an existing project and want a full set of administration pages tucked away into their own namespace.
 If you are placing this in an existing project then as well you might want to add the very intelligent **link_to_brick** form helper into the <body> portion of your `layouts/application.html.erb` file like this:

     <%= link_to_brick %>

 and then on every page in your site which relates to a resource that can be shown with a Brick-created index or show page, an appropriate auto-calculated link will appear.
 The link creation logic first examines the current controller name to see if a resource of the same name exists and can be surfaced by Brick, and if that fails then every instance variable is examined, looking for any which are of class ActiveRecord::Relation or ActiveRecord::Base.
-For all of them an index or show link is created, and they all end up being shown, with spacing between them.
+For all of them an index or show link is created, and they end up being rendered with spacing between them.

 If you do use `<%= link_to_brick %>` tags and have Brick only loaded in `:development`, you will want to add this block of code in `application.rb` so that when it is running in Production then these tags will have no effect: